Drip Irrigation System Cost Guide: Average UK Prices 2026

 Is drip irrigation suitable for all gardens?

-Do drip irrigation systems need maintenance?
+Do drip irrigation systems need much maintenance?

 Can a drip irrigation system be used with a water butt?